 I can explore all I want during the day and come “home” at night.
-It means I get to try a variety of restaurants in my area as well as become familiar with shop keepers and café owners — a nice bonus when you stay longer.
+In addition, it means I get to try a variety of restaurants in my area and become familiar with shopkeepers and café owners — a nice bonus when you stay longer.

 Visiting a town or city for only one day could seem the opposite to why I love Slow Travel.
-However, I find these day trips give me a good idea if I would like to come back and explore more, or include them in a future itinerary.
+However, these day trips give me a good idea if I would like to come back and explore more or include them in a future itinerary.
 Or I choose smaller towns that I probably wouldn’t stay in for long, so a day to explore is fine.

-I don’t plan to visit another location if it is more than a two and a half-hour train ride.
-I don’t like to waste a lot of time travelling, I prefer to spend that time exploring.
+I don’t visit a location if it is more than a two and a half-hour train ride.
+I don’t like to waste a lot of time travelling; I prefer to explore.
 It’s different if you organise an all-day tour.
-Most of the time there will be stops included along the way, not only at the end destination.
+There will be stops included along the way most of the time, not only at the end destination.

-I make sure I head out as early as possible and take as much time as I can while there.
-This planning formula can be used to plan out your Day trip too, except for the Day Trip component of course.
+I make sure I head out early and take as much time as possible while there.
+This planning formula can be used to plan out your Day trip, too, except for the Day Trip component, of course.